muratk3n/thirdwave/en/README.md

 ---

 It is interesting Benioff had that anti-capitalist rant on the WEF video.
-Genuine or a little "i-am-the-outsider", "my-hippie-inside" exercise?
+Genuine or a little "i-am-an-outsider", "the-hippie-inside" exercise?

 I heard he hired Metallica once for some Salesforce company concert